Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Cleaning Terminals

-Cleaning the terminals of your car battery is an important maintenance task that should be done regularly to ensure optimal performance.
+Cleaning the terminals of your car battery is an important task that should be done regularly to ensure optimal performance.
 Here are some steps to follow when cleaning the terminals:

 • Start by disconnecting the battery cables.
 Always disconnect the negative cable first to prevent any accidental electrical shocks.